Skip to main content

 • Ask for the exact reason in writing: Was it income, occupancy, title, missing documents, or a deadline problem?

-• For homeowners’ exemption problems: Ask the assessor what occupancy proof they need and whether you can still qualify for the 80% late exemption through December 10.
+• For homeowners’ exemption problems: Ask the assessor what occupancy proof they need and whether you can still qualify for the partial late exemption through December 10.

 • For local parcel-tax denials: Ask the district for the written exemption rule, the deadline, and the refund process if you already paid.

 • For assessed-value denials: Ask whether you can still file or continue a formal assessment appeal.
-The BOE says county appeals-board decisions are final at that level, and court review may be the next step in serious cases.
+The BOE appeal guide explains the basic appeal process for residential property.

 • Use a back-up path right away: If one program fails, look at a different route such as a local parcel-tax exemption, a county installment plan, disaster relief, or Prop 19 planning.